Skip to content

 Failures are shaped like every other quicSQL error — a JSON envelope {"error":{"message":"…"}} — with a status code that tells you which layer said no:

-401 Unauthorized | authentication failed | missing credential on a listener that requires one; a wrong token/password; a client cert that maps to no principal on an mtls-only listener; an expired challenge |
+401 Unauthorizedauthentication failedmissing credential on a listener that requires one; a wrong token/password; a client cert that maps to no principal on an mtls-only listener; an expired challenge

-403 Forbidden | authenticated, but not allowed | a read-only principal attempting a write; any principal touching a database it has no grant on; a non-admin hitting /_admin |
+403 Forbiddenauthenticated, but not alloweda read-only principal attempting a write; any principal touching a database it has no grant on; a non-admin hitting /_admin

-A 401 also carries a WWW-Authenticate: Bearer, Basic realm="quicsql" header.
+A 401 also carries a WWW-Authenticate: Bearer, Basic realm="restricted" header.
 The rule of thumb: 401 means “I don’t know who you are,” 403 means “I know who you are, and the answer is no.”

 Choosing methods: a short recommendation

-- Local development: open mode (no auth) or a single
+• Local development: open mode (no auth) or a single none listener on loopback.
+Fast, zero setup — just never expose it.

-mtls.
+• Service-to-service on a network: mtls.
 No shared secrets, strong identity, and the certificate encrypts the channel.
-Rotate by reissuing certificates. - Scripts, CI, cron:
+Rotate by reissuing certificates.

-bearer.
-One token per job, stored as a hash server-side, revoked by removing the principal. - Humans and interactive tools:
+• Scripts, CI, cron: bearer.
+One token per job, stored as a hash server-side, revoked by removing the principal.

-password.
-Familiar, works with anything that speaks HTTP Basic. - Reusing a vault key as a network identity, or SSH-style key rosters:
+• Humans and interactive tools: password.
+Familiar, works with anything that speaks HTTP Basic.

-keyring.
-The same ed25519 key that unlocks a vault becomes the network principal; a roster file (authorized_keys) lets ops manage identities SSH-style, one key per line, the comment naming the principal. - Co-located processes over a Unix socket:
+• Reusing a vault key as a network identity, or SSH-style key rosters: keyring.
+The same ed25519 key that unlocks a vault becomes the network principal; a roster file (authorized_keys) lets ops manage identities SSH-style, one key per line, the comment naming the principal.

-peercred.
+• Co-located processes over a Unix socket: peercred.
 The kernel vouches for the peer’s uid; no secret to manage at all.

 Quick reference